vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ![image](/assets/2025-11-03/peakboard-designer-data-preview.png)

 Right now, our extension doesn't have any parameters that the user can set.
-That is the topic of the [next article in this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we extend our extension with interactive options.
+We'll cover that in the [next article in this series](/Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.html), where we extend our extension with interactive options.